nginxinc/nginx-gateway-fabric/docs/developer/design-principles.md

 critical infrastructure tool.
 Notably, once properly configured and operational, NGINX requires minimal attention, making it reliable and "boring" software.

-Likewise, the goal for the NGINX Kubernetes Gateway is to embody the same qualities as NGINX and be regarded as "boring" software.
+The NGINX Kubernetes Gateway aims to embody the same qualities as NGINX and become familiar, trustworthy and reliable software.
 The principles outlined below serve as a guide for engineering the NGINX Kubernetes Gateway with the intention of achieving this goal.